By M.P. Pellicer | Stranger Than Fiction Stories

 The house located in Tacoma's North End was built in 1946.
 The Bundys moved there in 1955, when Ted Bundy was nine years old.

 He lived there with his mother, stepfather and three siblings.

 Bundy was born Theodore Cowell to Eleanor Louise Cowell, 20, in a home for unwed mothers in Vermont.
 His grandfather Sam Cowell decided the baby should be part of the family, but initially his mother was slated into the role of being his sister.

 There were other unusual aspects to the Cowell family.
 Eleanor's mother, suffered from depression and agoraphobia.
 Her father was known for his raging temper that spared no one.
 Some have theorized that Bundy was a product of incest between his mother and her father, even though she claimed she was seduced by a war veteran that abandoned her.

 By the time the family moved to the house, Ted's mother had married Johnnie Bundy in 1951.
 He adopted his stepson and the couple had four of their own children.

 The house was sold in April 2016, and slated for renovation.
 Six months later Casey Clopton was hired to do the work.
 It wasn't long before strange things started to occur.

-“Periodically, throughout the course of the job, we had weird things keep happening,” Clopton said, claiming that cellphones and other electronic devices would occasionally get unplugged or immediately die without explanation.
+“I’m not one to believe a lot of this stuff, but this house made me a believer.
+Periodically, throughout the course of the job, we had weird things keep happening.
+Everything in that house fought us, and I was kind of weird about it.
+But I go to church and I have God with me,” Clopton said, claiming that cellphones and other electronic devices would occasionally get unplugged or immediately die without explanation.